 The Village participates in the West Suburban Consolidated Dispatch Center (WSCDC), a governmental joint venture with the Village of Oak Park, the Village of Elmwood Park, the Village of Forest Park and the City of Park Ridge.
 The joint venture was formed in 1999 under the Intergovernmental Cooperation Act (ILCS 5, Act 220) for the joint and mutual operation of centralized communication system.
 WSCDC commenced operations on May 1, 2002.
 All activities of WSCDC are costs shared by the members.
-Each member's share for each fiscal year of operations will be based on the total number of calls dispatched by the member in the preceding fiscal year.
+Each member's share for each fiscal year of operations will be based on the total number of calls dispatched by the member in the preceding fiscal year divided by total calls dispatched by all members during the preceding fiscal year.
 Each member's cost-sharing allocation is approved by the Board of Directors of WSCDC annually.
 Any member may withdraw from the joint venture upon one year's notice.